Main Page

 2. User interfaces for access administration, configuration and end users

-• Web-based GUIs (Access Manager, Site Manager)
+• Web-based GUIs (Access Manager & System Manager)

 3. APIs for integration of GUIs, apps, and 3rd party software